pyOpenSci/lessons/clean-modular-code/intro-clean-code.md

 ```

 <!-- #region editable=true slideshow={"slide_type": ""} -->
-### It's DRY / Avoids Repitation
+### Clean code is DRY & avoids repitition

 Pythonic code avoids repetition.
-DRY (Don't Repeat Yourself) code is code that is written in a way that both avoids repitetion and is well organized.
+DRY (Don't Repeat Yourself) code is written in a way that both avoids repetition and is well organized.
 This makes it easier to maintain and extend.

-### Pythonic code is Expressive
+### Pythonic code is expressive

-Pythonic code communicates the intent of the programmer clearly, making it easier for others to understand the purpose of the code at a glance.
+Pythonic code communicates the programmer's intent clearly, making it easier for others to understand the purpose of the code at a glance.

-Note that the function below has an easy to understand name and has a clear docstring.
-Some people will even suggest adding a verb that explains what the function does such as:
+Note that the function below has an easy-to-understand name and clear docstring.
+Some people will even suggest adding a verb that explains what the function does, such as:

 `convert_fahr_kelvin()`